Donald Trump Jr. Is Running For President In 2024, Says Republican Strategist Rick Wilson

 “It’s becoming more obvious by the day,” he added.

-Wilson highlighted Trump Jr. and how adept he is at “whining, dickish grievance-mongering,” which he says has replaced modern conservatism.
-He added that Trump Jr. might have better odds at taking the 2024 Grand Old Party (GOP) nomination if Trump loses his 2020 reelection bid.
+Wilson highlighted Trump Jr. and how adept he is at “whining, d*ckish grievance-mongering,” which he says has replaced modern conservatism.
+He added that Trump Jr. might have better odds at taking the 2024 GOP nomination if Trump loses his 2020 reelection bid.

 “Every single one of these candidates will spend the year before the election posturing and posing as the sole heir to Donald Trump’s legacy,” he added.